 I’ll show you two ways to ballpark your user throughput against your minimum success criteria:

 a.
 Model against your closest analogs

 For Facebook to command a higher valuation than its competitors, it would need to outperform them.
 So it helps to start by benchmarking against their actual numbers.

-Despite these impressive starting numbers, both these services had began experiencing declining user retention and engagement.
+Despite these impressive starting numbers, both these services had begun experiencing declining user retention and engagement.

-One of the key insights that led to Facebook’s success was that they were trying to remove friction from a pre-existing social network, rather than trying to create a new one (like their competitors).
+One of the key insights that led to Facebook’s success was that they were trying to remove friction from a pre-existing social network rather than creating a new one (like their competitors).

 Facebook won on strategy, not vision.